Walmart Stock Valuation: Is WMT Worth the Premium Price?

 Growth Drivers That Support the Valuation

-Several trends support a higher walmart stock valuation going forward.
+Several trends support a higher walmart stock valuation.
 E-commerce growth has been strong as more shoppers use pickup and delivery services.
 The advertising business is scaling quickly and carries much higher margins than selling goods in stores.
 International operations in markets like Mexico and India offer faster growth than the mature US market.
 Walmart Plus memberships create recurring revenue and lock in customer loyalty.
 Automation in warehouses and stores is improving efficiency and should lift margins over time.
 These factors combine to make walmart stock valuation more attractive than it was when the company was seen as a pure brick and mortar retailer.

 Discounted Cash Flow Model for Walmart